slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *"There are 3 truths: my truth, your truth, and the truth." (...)
 "Who’s talking the truth doesn’t need a lot of words." (...)
 "A lie has many variations, the truth none." (...)
-"Tell the truth and run."
+"Tell the truth and run." (...)
+"Real gold does not fear the furnace."
 -- Proverbs*

 > *"A lie has speed but truth has endurance."